 Basic Pest Control

-Your lease may spell out who must pay for periodic pest control -- it's typically the tenant.
-The landlord must make sure the property isn't infested when you move in, but after that, paying for quarterly pest control is usually your responsibility as the tenant.
-If you don't pay for pest control as it's spelled out in your lease or state law, you might be responsible for all expenses incurred to rid the property of a roach infestation.
-In most states, the tenant is responsible for pest control during the lease if the lease agreement doesn't say otherwise.
-In many multiunit buildings, the lease specifies that the landlord is responsible for pest control.
+If you're required to pay for pest control as it's spelled out in your lease or by state law, but you fail to do so, you might be responsible for all expenses incurred to rid the property of a roach infestation.
+In some cases, the tenant may be responsible for pest control during the lease if the lease agreement doesn't say otherwise.
+In many multi-unit buildings, the lease specifies that the landlord is responsible for pest control.

 Tenant's Living Conditions

 Your house doesn't have to be dirty to see roaches inside occasionally.
 If the tenant's living conditions are attracting the roaches and causing the problem, the landlord can force you to pay for the pest control and evict you in most states.